 In PA school, you will be asked to learn (read: comprehend and apply) more material than you may have had to learn in the past.
 For many students, the study and test-taking skills that worked in undergrad classes are less effective in PA school.
 These books can help you develop academic skills for success!

 Beyond the resources listed here, remember that our faculty are here to help.
 If you're having problems, please make an appointment sooner rather than later.
-Of course, the Academic Enrichment Center and the Writing Center are also available to help (the Writing Center offers weekly office hours in Mulford Library, room 420).
+Of course, the Academic Enrichment Center and the Writing Center are also available to help (the Writing Center offers online services).

 No doubt about it, PA school is academically challenging.
 It is also challenging in many other ways, including having an impact on your significant relationships, your physical and emotional health, and other parts of your life.
 It's hard to find resources that are PA-specific, but many of the issues faced by medical students are similar to what PA students face.

-PS - It is okay to ask for help in any of these areas.
+PS - It is okay to ask for help.